 - Colour digital photograph - provided by applicant, employer or agent.
 If you nominate Australia Post to conduct the in-person identity verification, they will also take your photo.
-If providing your own passport-style photo, please ensure it is new or recent, good resolution, head and shoulders, facing forward, normal face expression, plain background, use flash if low light or to prevent shadows.
+If providing your own passport-style photo, please ensure it is new or recent, good resolution, head and shoulders, facing forward, normal face expression, no smiling, no spectacles, plain background, use flash if low light or to prevent shadows.

 - Credit card payment or confirmation from your employer to invoice (pre-approved accounts only).